WodenWang820118/angular-ExcelSyncingService/README.md

 ## Json-server

-The mock server uses the `label` as unique ids, use `json-server db.json --id label` to set `label` as id field.
+The mock server uses the uuid `id` as unique ids, use `json-server db.json --id id` to set `id` as id field.